Are humans inherently destructive?

 Are we “destined” to destroy the planet because we are “too smart” and “too successful”?

-No. At Deep Green Resistance, we reject this idea completely.
+No. I reject this idea completely.
 Humans are not inherently destructive, and claims to the contrary represent intellectually lazy and culturally myopic thinking.
 Even more dangerously, these claims lead to the conclusion that nothing can be done to reserve the destructiveness of civilization.
 The claim that humans are a cancer is a cop-out.

 It is clear that humans can be extremely destructive.
 But is is equally clear that, given the right social system, humans can live in balance for tens of thousands of years.